Tristan-Eye9/PG-takehome/README.md

     ## Test Branch

-    - After careful consideration of project scope and limitations, a Json generator and injector were developed to 'simulate' what a full month would function with access to the AlphaVantage Premium features.
+    - After careful consideration of project scope and limitations, a Json generator and injector were developed to 'simulate' how a full month would function if I access to the AlphaVantage Premium features.
     - Here are simple instructions to use the test branch.
 Otherwise a generated Json is already in the 'fixtures' folder of the primary project.

         1. Essentially, there are 2 differences from the primary deployment.
 The Tool folder essentially exists as a host for a second dotNet project.